 To view the map you are recommended to enlarge it by clicking on the four-cornered symbol in the top right hand corner

-Start by clicking on the pedestrian symbol at the end of West Street.
-To follow the guide walk back along West Street Street and follow the orange line and marker number sequence in a cgeneral lockwise direction, clicking on each marker for more information about the building or object.
-The tour ends where you began, at end of West Street.
+You can make your own way to view individual pubs or follow the trail by clicking on the marker no. 1 at the end of West Street and follow the orange line and marker number sequence in a general lockwise direction, clicking on each marker for more information about the building or object.
+The tour ends where you began, at the bottom of South Street.